GLOBAL MARKETS-Euro jumps, bonds sag as ECB puts off stimulus decision

 Yields on euro zone government debt bounced further off record lows and the euro rebounded from a more than two-year low against the dollar after ECB President Mario Draghi failed to unveil plans for more stimulus.

-Stocks in the euro zone fell more than 1 percent and MSCI's measure of global equity performance fell, while Wall Street closed slightly lower.
+Stocks in the euro zone fell more than 1 percent and MSCI's measure of global equity performance fell.
+Wall Street also traded lower, but only slightly.

 "Investors were hoping for more substance on sovereign bond purchases, but Draghi hasn't given investors anything that is really new," said John Smith, senior fund manager at Brown Shipley in Manchester, England.